What is important for property INSURANCE?

 2024 Update: Under B.C.’s Strata Property Act and regulations, all strata corporations with five or more strata lots must obtain depreciation reports.
 Strata corporations may no longer defer getting a depreciation report by holding an annual 3/4 vote.
 Strata Corporations must renew this report every 5 years.
 This is now a legal requirement.

-Continue reading “What is the purpose of the Depreciation Report?”
+Continue reading “What is the purpose of the DEPRECIATION REPORT?”